weakish/gister/README.md

 If you've edited your gists at `gist.github.com` or local machine, without pull/push changesets, you can sync all your gists via `gister sync`.

+If you've deleted your gists at `gist.github.com`, after `gister sync`, the directories of deleted gists at your local machine will be marked with a prefix `_`.

 ### search